talon-one/talon_go/docs/BaseCampaign.md

 `func (o *BaseCampaign) SetCampaignGroups(v []int32)`

 SetCampaignGroups gets a reference to the given []int32 and assigns it to the CampaignGroups field.

-### GetEvaluationGroupId

-`func (o *BaseCampaign) GetEvaluationGroupId() int32`

-GetEvaluationGroupId returns the EvaluationGroupId field if non-nil, zero value otherwise.

-### GetEvaluationGroupIdOk

-`func (o *BaseCampaign) GetEvaluationGroupIdOk() (int32, bool)`

-GetEvaluationGroupIdOk returns a tuple with the EvaluationGroupId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasEvaluationGroupId

-`func (o *BaseCampaign) HasEvaluationGroupId() bool`

-HasEvaluationGroupId returns a boolean if a field has been set.

-### SetEvaluationGroupId

-`func (o *BaseCampaign) SetEvaluationGroupId(v int32)`

-SetEvaluationGroupId gets a reference to the given int32 and assigns it to the EvaluationGroupId field.

 ### GetType